Anwar8/Blaze/notes/journal.md

 Now `Doxygen` will also include the `README.md` file, and the `Blaze_libraries.md` documentation of the different libraries of `Blaze`.
 Very useful.

+**Test continues to fail for plastic beam-column - need to figure out why**

+### Tasks for next step
+- [ ] A time-manager class that allows tracing the runtime of the different `Blaze` functions for performance analysis.
+- [ ] A large-scale problem that I can use for performance-analysis of `Blaze`.
+- [ ] Inclusion of `Kokkos` into `Blaze` for shared-memory parallelisation.
+- [ ] Development of a class architecture for `MPI` parallelisation of `Blaze` on distributed memory systems.

 #### 31 October
 New build system now works correctly.
 Following still needed: